Introducing college minded student to the field of education with observational experiences and hands-on projects.

 A huge shortage of teachers in Indiana makes this class the place to be to prepare for a steady, rewarding career.

-Classes meet at Flint Lake Elementary, Valparaiso, or at Willowcreek Middle School, Portage.
+Classes meet at Flint Lake Elementary, Valparaiso, or at Aylesworth Elementary School, Portage.
 You will have a chance to work with elementary or older students under the supervision of licensed teachers.
 You will learn how to make lesson plans, interact with children, tutor individuals and create displays and projects.
 You will learn about helping students with special needs to be at their best.
 In any education class, high school students serve as a role model, so they are expected to dress and conduct themselves in a professional manner.

 Expect an opportunity to earn dual college credits through Ivy Tech Community College and to compile a valuable file of your work as you look forward to a possible college major in education.